Jim Messina (musician)

 James Messina (born December 5, 1947) is an American musician, songwriter, singer, guitarist, recording engineer, and record producer.
-He was a member of the folk rock group Buffalo Springfield, a founding member of the pioneering country rock band Poco, and half of the soft rock duo Loggins and Messina with Kenny Loggins.
+He was a member of the folk rock group Buffalo Springfield and the soft rock duo Loggins and Messina with Kenny Loggins.

 Early life

-James Messina was born in Maywood, California in 1947 and raised in Harlingen, Texas until he was eight.
+James Messina was born in Maywood, California on December 5, 1947, and raised in Harlingen, Texas until he was eight.
 He spent much of his childhood split between his father's home in California and his mother's home in Texas.

 His father was a guitarist and greatly influenced his son's musical career.
 Messina began playing the guitar at the age of five.
 He later became interested in the music of Elvis Presley and Ricky Nelson.

 Career

 Jim Messina and His Jesters

 When he was 16 years old, he recorded an LP with "His Jesters" titled The Dragsters, which was released in November 1964.
 One notable track was "The Jester", on which he played lead guitar; it was included on the 2003 CD Lost Legends of Surf Guitar Volume 1.